 This page lists libraries that have integrations with Ray for distributed execution.
 If you’d like to add your project to this list, feel free to file a pull request or open an issue on GitHub.

-Ray also comes packaged with several built-in machine learning libraries:
+Ray also comes packaged with several libraries solving problems in the machine learning space:

 Airflow is a platform created by the community to programmatically author, schedule and monitor workflows.
 The Airflow/Ray integration allows Airflow users to keep all of their Ray code in Python functions and define task dependencies by moving data through python functions.